 Did you know that an average driver will save more than $4,000 over five years in fuel savings by upgrading from an average car to a hybrid or electric vehicle, and reduce their carbon pollution by over three tons a year?

 While hybrids and electric vehicles typically cost more than their gas counterparts, there are currently federal tax credits for up to $7,500 for those who purchase these vehicles.
-This combined with the fuel savings can make up for the additional cost, and end up saving you money in the long run.
+NYSERDA also offers a rebate of up to $2,000.
+These incentives combined with the fuel savings can make up for the additional cost, and end up saving you money in the long run.

 How to choose